willijeong1/willijeong1.github.io/_posts/2022-12-14-suicidal-ideation.md

     <div class="col-sm mt-3 mt-md-0">
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/20221214_10.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
+        {% include figure.liquid loading="eager" path="assets/img/20221214_10.jpg" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
     </div>
 </div>
 <div class="caption">
     The brain acts as the mediator in the interactions between inherited genotypes and environmenal influences to determine how behavioral characteristics manifest.
 </div>

 Environmental factors have major influences in the connection from genetic susceptibility to actual intent and commitment of suicide.
 Unfortunately, a comprehensive index representing infinitely diverse and individual lifestyles is yet to be established, hence we included some basic demographic information such as education level, marital status, and household income.
 We assumed that scores on the CBCL questionnaire, an intimate behavioral assessment filled out by caregivers, would complement the limitations of demographic data by accounting for environmental influences as incorporated into the child's observable behavior.